codemod-js/codemod/README.md

   another/file.js
 ```

 This will re-write the files `path/to/file.js` and `another/file.js` by transforming them with the babel plugin `transform-module-name`.
-Multiple plugins may be specified, and multiple file or directories may be re-written at once.
+Multiple plugins may be specified, and multiple files or directories may be re-written at once.

 Plugins may also be loaded from remote URLs, including saved [AST Explorer](https://astexplorer.net/) URLs, using `--remote-plugin`.
 This feature should only be used as a convenience to load code that you or someone you trust wrote.
 It will run with your full user privileges, so please exercise caution!